loftuxab/alfresco-ubuntu-install/README.md

 All install options will be presented with an introduction.
 They default to 'n' (no), so type y to actually install that component.
 You need **sudo** access to install.

 But please do read all of this README before you go ahead.
 There is also lots of documentation at http://docs.alfresco.com/4.2/index.jsp.
 To become an Alfresco server Administator, read the 'Administering' section.

+>###Known issues
+>Many components have their download url:s point to specific version.
+>Whenever a new version comes out, the older version is removed from the download server and this script breaks.
+I try to update as soon as I find out.
+This is known to happen with LibreOffice and Tomcat.
+You can check that the download url:s are valid before running the script, the are all in the beginning of the script.

 More on the components/installation steps.
 =======